RubenUrr09/Team3-PhysicsAIModel-Intelligraph/README.md

 > node server.js

 This should enable OPENAI to answer the questions or analyze the files you input into the website

+## Changing code and uploading on GitHub using VS code
+Go to:
+> Source Control

+1. Click on the ... in the Changes slidebar and select 'Pull'
+2. Type any message to indicate you committed (Yes, this is required)
+3. Click on the side of the Commit button and select 'Commit and Push'

+Same steps can be done with git pull, git add ., git commit, git push project origin, etc